-An X-ray diffractometer consists mainly of 4 elements: an X-ray tube, a sample holder, an X-ray detector and a Goniometer.
+An X-ray diffractometer consists mainly of 4 elements: an X-ray tube, a sample holder, an X-ray detector and a Goniometer or a CCD detector.

 1- All atoms have a fixed number of electrons.
 These electrons are arranged in orbitals around the nucleus.